lorenbrichter/SimFinger/README.markdown

   - If you want to build from code, launch the [SimFinger.xcodeproj](https://github.com/jonchui/SimFinger/tree/master/Fake/SimFinger/FakeFinger.xcodeproj)
   - If you want a compiled version, download [SimFingerApp.zip](https://github.com/jonchui/SimFinger/blob/master/SimFingerApp.zip)

-#Fixes
+#Fixes to atebits version:
 - Removed cursor from ever being shown (before, it was shown on the first click)
 - Removed annoying popup, because of attempt to open simulator again.
 - Added steps on how to use

-// ORIGINAL README BELOW
+# ORIGINAL README BELOW

 Step 1.